Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Is the signal (median, mean, std) dependent on the sequencing depth, number of input cells, or another QC metric?
-![ATAC QC vs STAT](figures/heatmap_qc_vs_atac.png)
+![ATAC QC vs STAT](figures/heatmap_qc_vs_atac.png) This heatmap shows the correlation between ATAC statistics and the QC-metric.
+The signal shows the strongest dependence on InputCellNumber, with correlation coefficients of 0.67 (mean), 0.6 (std), and 0.47 (median).
+The other OC metrics show only weak correlations.
+This means that signal strength is most strongly associated with the number of input cells.

 ### Should some cell types be removed from downstream analysis, or should we apply additional normalization?

 ![mean ATAC peaks](figures/mean_ATAC_peaks_with_dendrogramm.png)